devil3515/Twitter-Sentiment-Analysis/README.md

 - `requirements.txt`: List of Python dependencies required for the project.
 - `.gitignore`: Specifies files and directories to be ignored by Git.

-## License
-This project is licensed under the MIT License.

----

-Let me know if you need any further modifications!